We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Nationwide?
 Yes

 Some couples find it most helpful to talk through marital problems as they come up.
-If that’s the case for you, Talkspace’s relationship service may be a great fit.
+Talkspace’s relationship service may be a great fit if that’s the case for you.
 This online therapy platform offers you and your partner regular access to support instead of once-weekly sessions.

 Once you’re matched with a therapist, you can send messages 24/7.
 Your therapist will typically respond within a day to help you address concerns.
-You can also add video sessions for live support.
+You can also add video sessions for live support for a fee.

-Many users recommend Talkspace relationship therapy, praising its convenience and experienced, helpful professionals.
+Many users recommend Talkspace couples therapy, praising its convenience and experienced, helpful professionals.

 Why we chose it